Latin through Stories

 …you want students to work on Latin on their own (this curriculum is all about interacting with students in Latin)

-…you want vocabulary lists and grammar charts to memorize (no vocab lists are provided, see question below; some grammar charts are included, but this curriculum does not focus on memorizing isolated endings and charts)
+…you want vocabulary lists and grammar charts to memorize (no vocab lists are provided, see question below; some grammar charts are included, but this curriculum does not focus on or recommend memorizing isolated endings and charts)

 II.
 Questions about Teaching